testomatio/docs/docs/compliance/gdpr.md

 - **Contact:**
   - For inquiries regarding the Privacy Policy, users can contact the company via email or the [contact page](/contact-us/contact-us) on the website.

 For a comprehensive understanding of our practices and your rights, we encourage you to review the full version of our Privacy Policy at [Privacy Policy](https://testomat.io/privacy).

-### Note:
-This is a brief summary.
-For full details, please refer to the [Privacy Policy](https://testomat.io/privacy) on Testomat.io’s website.

 ## Common Questions about GDPR